eigenform/armbf/README.md

-# armdecode
+# armbf
 Helper crate for decoding ARMv5 instructions.
-This is probably not very fast.

 ## Overview
 ```
+├── armbf_derive/	- Procedural macros for bitfield accesses
-├── benches/	- Benchmarks
+├── armbf_prim/		- Other macros for bitfield accesses
-├── bf/		- Some dependencies
+├── examples/		- Some examples of binary crates using armbf
-├── Cargo.toml
-├── README.md
 ├── src/
-└── testsuite/	- ARM code for running tests
+└── testsuite/		- ARM code for testing
 ```

 ## Usage
-Presumably you plug this into some other program that needs to decode ARMv5 instructions.
-See the programs in [`src/bin/`](src/bin/) for an example.
+See [`examples/disas/`](examples/disas/) for example code.